sadishag/nfl-rushing/README.md

 docker-compose up -d
 ```

-This will run all the server, ui and mongodb + seed in separate containers on a bridge network in docker on your machine.
-The environment variables are set so pointing to the right places and should be simple to create images off of.
+This will run all the server, ui and mongodb + seed (for mongo data) in separate docker containers on a bridge network.
+The environment variables the code is all pointing to the right places and should be simple to create images off of.

-If you are developing in server or ui and want to run against your own mongodb container/mongodb service on your machine, then you just need to follow these steps.
+> If you are developing the server or ui and want to run against your own mongodb container/mongodb service on your machine, then you just need to follow the steps below.

 ## Installing and running the server